·Agentic Arena

 02

-Assets stay where they are.
 Your tokens, NFTs, and positions live on whatever chain you're using.
 They move constantly across protocols and L2s.

-Your signers live in one place.
-A single registry on Ethereum L1 — the keystore — stores your public keys, backup keys, guardians, session keys, and verification logic.
+A single registry on Ethereum L1, the keystore, stores your public keys, backup keys, guardians, session keys, and verification logic.

 03

-What Is a Keystore Layer?
+What is a Keystore Layer?

 The keystore layer introduces a shared global state, a single registry of signers that every chain can read from.